wwwebconcepts/RazorSmartMailer/README.md

 Resize, Crop, AddWaterMark,  AddCaption.
 Resize creates a list for the remaining methods.
 RazorSmartMailer supports multiple operations on images in the order given.

 ## Usage
-The RazorSmartMailer class has a number of properties you will need to set.
-Below are the properties and default settings as well as input formats.

 RazorSmartMailer returns five List(of String):
 ```vbnet
         ImageArray